 A person who has been granted a license to operate in a duty-free zone is a person who has been granted permission from the Director-General to operate an industrial, commercial, or any other business that is beneficial to the economy of the country in the duty-free zone without restrictions.

-Privileges in the Free Zone exempt from import duty for goods imported into the Kingdom to enter the duty-free zone in the following cases: machinery, manufacturing equipment, tools, appliances including components thereof that are necessary for the operation of the business including items used to create assemble or install a factory or building in a duty-free zone.
+Privileges in the Free Zone feature exemption from import duty for the following goods imported into the Kingdom's duty-free zone: machinery, manufacturing equipment, tools, appliances including components thereof that are necessary for the operation of the business including items used to create assemble or install a factory or building in a duty-free zone.
+This includes the following:

 At Juslaws & Consult, we understand the complexity of establishing operations in a foreign country.
-We aid in setting up projects in a foreign country and guide clients through the administrative department to establish operations in a Thailand Free Trade zone.
-Our services act as the bridge between your business and the Industrial Estate Authority of Thailand, as well as the Board of Investment registration.
-With our knowledge on Free Trade zones in Thailand, we can make the process much more straight forward.
+We aid in setting up projects in a foreign country and guide clients through the administrative proceedings to establish operations in a Thailand Free Trade zone.
+Our services act as the bridge between your business and the Industrial Estate Authority of Thailand, as well as the Board of Investment.
+With our knowledge on Free Trade zones in Thailand, we can make the process much more straightforward.

 Companies registered in a Thailand free-zone benefit from the following tax advantages: